 Finite Element Analysis (FEA)

 Many of the above code calculations are in isolation, and the nozzle calculations are for a round not an obround shape.
 This is the largest limitation of the VIII-1 approach.
 Also no rules are available for the space between the two nozzles on the cover plate.
 This is a practical limit for design by rules as found in VIII-1 and other sources.
-FEA is used for the remainder of the analysis.
+FEA to the rules of VIII-2 is used for the remainder of the analysis.

 This is what we are looking for from the FEA analysis: